RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

-## Debugging (Peview)
+## Debugging (Preview)

-With the debugging function, you can easily debug BASIC programs and observe and track the results and changes to variables for each step when running a BASIC program.
+With the debugging function, you can easily debug BASIC programs, observe, track the results and changes to variables for each step when running a BASIC program.

-The current version of the debugging function is a preview version and is only supported for UniVerse 11.3.4, 12.1.1 releases(some functions are not yet stable).
-And debugging also could not work well is there are multiple workspace folders.
+The current version of the debugging function is a preview version and is only supported for UniVerse the v11.3.4 and 12.1.1 releases.
+There are limits to debugging features and not all debugging functions are stable.

 Please refer [Known issues](./KnownIssues.md) list to find out existing issues in debugging feature.

 ### Setup Environment

 To support the debugging function, a DAP server will run on the UniVerse server side.
 In this preview version, you need download the DAP server binaries and add them to UniVerse manually.
-In future releases, this process will be done automatically.
+In future releases, this process will be automated.

 ### Downloading DAP Server

-You must login to [RBC](https://rbcint.rocketsoftware.com/) platform to download DAP server binaries.
+You must login to [RBC platform](https://rbc.rocketsoftware.com/) to download DAP server binaries.
 Through below steps to download related binaries:

   1) Click button "Search Product Availability"